mnk400/mnk400.github.io/about/index.md

 ### Software Development Engineer
 Feb 2022 - Present

+Working in Amazon Publishing developing customer facing products like Amazon First Reads & Amazon Original Stories on Amazon retail website and mobile devices.

 ## Medtronic
 ### Software Development Co-op
 Jan 2021 - Aug 2021

-Worked in the Surgical robotics team, particularly the platform software team working on the performance monitoring subsystem for the robot, developing a series of internal diagnostic tools.
+Worked in the surgical robotics team, working on the performance monitoring subsystem for the surgical robotic system, and developing a series of internal diagnostic tools to improve the quality of integeration testing & offer better diagnostic tools to other developers.

 ---